Pylons/deform/docs/basics.rst

 ``close.png`` image in the ``static/images`` directory in the :mod:`deform` package and ``/static/scripts/deform.js`` as
 ``image/png`` content .
 How you arrange to do this is dependent on your web framework.
-It's done in :mod:`repoze.bfg` imperative configuration via:
+It's done in :mod:`Pyramid` imperative configuration via:

 .. code-block:: python